 This error most commonly occurs when you try to access a region-locked service from outside of its required country.
 Geo-restrictions may prevent many users from accessing different kinds of content.
 For instance, if you’re attempting to use the iPlayer WWW add-on from outside of the UK, the streams won’t load.
 You can bypass these restrictions by connecting to a VPN server in the appropriate region before starting the addon.

 A VPN service will help you bypass any geo-restrictions by changing your IP address and location.
 Therefore, if you are using Kodi from let’s say, Australia, you will appear to be connecting from the United Kingdom on the Internet and be able to access any services that are only available for UK residents.

 Continuous crashing and rebooting

 Kodi may get stuck in a constant crash/reboot loop due to many reasons.
 For instance, if you’ve installed custom builds, they could be the source of the issue and you need to remove them.
 If this still doesn’t resolve your problem. disconnect your computer or device and then check again.

 Kodi’s addon searches and streams not functioning

-A little-known error can result in your Kodi addons not performing searches, updates or streams correctly.
-For instance, you may discover that some add-ons are unable to pull any newer or older content, even if it usually available.
-If this turns out to be the case, check your device’s date and time, since its most commonly caused by an incorrect time and date.
+A little-known error can result in your Kodi addons not performing searches, updates, or streams correctly.
+For instance, you may discover that some add-ons are unable to pull any newer or older content, even if it is usually available.
+If this turns out to be the case, check your device’s date and time, since it’s most commonly caused by an incorrect time and date.

 Videos constantly stutter or keep loading endlessly